bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ### Implementation Details/Notes/Constraints

 The plan is to modify the existing Controllers with the Node Prototype Pattern as desired.

-These controller additions can be added to azuremachine_controller.go because that is where AzureMachines are being controlled and azuremachinepool_controller.go since that is where the AzureMachinePools are being controlled.
+These controller additions can be added to AzureMachine Controller and AzureMachinePool Controller.

 An operator will be able to decide to turn the feature on or off with a flag on creation of a cluster, and then can alter the YAML file for AzureMachineTemplate and AzureMachinePool to customize how long they want the caching interval to be.